-Summers Henderson is a documentary filmmaker and video editor.
-He was born in Dallas, Texas, studied film and literature at Wesleyan University, and earned a master's degree in film studies from the University of Texas.
+Summers was born in Dallas, Texas, studied film and literature at Wesleyan University, and earned a master's degree in film studies from the University of Texas.
 He also studied journalism and photography at City College of San Francisco.
 In 2008, he received a master's degree in documentary video production from Emerson College in Boston, Massachusetts.
 His documentaries have screened at the Boston Museum of Science, the Connecticut Film Festival, the Boston International Film Festival, and the Rhode Island International Film Festival.

 Summers worked as production assistant, assistant editor, archival researcher and associate producer at Iguana Films in Boston.
-He is credited as Assistant Editor on the ITVS-funded Civil War documentary "Rebel" and on the NEH-funded World War II documentary "No Job for a Woman."
+His credits there include assistant editor on the ITVS-funded Civil War documentary "Rebel" and assistant editor on the NEH-funded World War II documentary "No Job for a Woman."

-Summers worked as assistant editor and associate producer, and is credited as Associate Editor, on the short documentary "Kings Point," which was nominated for an Academy Award and broadcast on HBO.
-He was editor of the short documentary "Sawdust & Sand," co-editor of the theatrically released feature documentary "Top Spin," and one of the editors of the theatrically released feature documentary "Informant," which won the Grand Jury prize at DOC NYC.
+Summers was assistant editor and associate producer on the short documentary "Kings Point," which was nominated for an Academy Award and broadcast on HBO.
+He was editor of the short documentary "Sawdust & Sand," co-editor of the theatrically released feature documentary "Top Spin," and one of the editors of the theatrically released feature documentary "Informant," which screened at IDFA and won the Grand Jury prize at DOC NYC.